iProov/ios-api-client/README.md

-# iProov Swift API Client
+# iProov iOS API Client

 ## 👋 Introduction

-The iProov Swift API Client is a simple wrapper for the [iProov REST API v2](https://secure.iproov.me/docs.html) written in Swift and using [Alamofire](https://github.com/Alamofire/Alamofire) & [SwiftyJSON](https://github.com/SwiftyJSON/Alamofire-SwiftyJSON) for the HTTP networking and JSON serialization/deserialization.
+The iProov iOS API Client is a simple wrapper for the [iProov REST API v2](https://secure.iproov.me/docs.html) written in Swift and using [Alamofire](https://github.com/Alamofire/Alamofire) & [SwiftyJSON](https://github.com/SwiftyJSON/Alamofire-SwiftyJSON) for the HTTP networking and JSON serialization/deserialization.
 We also have a Kotlin API client available [here](https://github.com/iProov/kotlin-api-client).

 v7 of the [iProov SDK](https://github.com/iProov/ios) removed the built-in functionality to obtain tokens using the SDK.
 This library therefore provides that missing functionality as a separate library, and also provides additional functionality such as the ability to enrol photos.